W3ndige/rootnetsec.github.io/_posts/2016-08-09-encryption-vigenere-cipher.markdown

 permalink: /:title/
 category: Cryptography
 ---

-<p>Vigenère cipher is an method of encrypting message by using series of different Caesar ciphers based on the letters of a keyword.
+Vigenère cipher is an method of encrypting message by using series of different Caesar ciphers based on the letters of a keyword.
 Basically to encrypt a message using the Vigenère cipher you first need to choose a keyword.
-After that repeat this keyword over and over until it is the same length as your secret message. </p>
+After that repeat this keyword over and over until it is the same length as your secret message.

 <p>Now for each plaintext letter, you find the letter on the left-vertical row of the tabula recta.
 Then you take the corresponding letter from your keyword, and find it at the top-horizontal row of the table.
 Where these two lines cross in the table is the ciphertext letter you use.</p>
 ![tabula-recta](/img/encryption-vigenere/tabula-recta.png){:class="img-responsive"}
 <p><center><i>Tabula Recta</i></center></p>